ecalder6/azure-gaming/README.md

 Click on the button above and fill out the form.
 You'll need to fill in:

-* Subscription: your paid subscription
+* Subscription: your paid subscription.
-* Resource group: create a new one and name it anything you like
+* Resource group: create a new one and name it anything you like.
 * Location: pick the location closest to you.
 Note that not every location has the VM with M60 graphics card.
 Check [this website](https://azure.microsoft.com/en-us/global-infrastructure/services/) for whether a region supports NV6 VM.
+* Vm Name: the name for the VM.
 * Admin username and password: the login credentials for the local user.
 * Vm Type: Use Standard_NV6_Promo if possible to save money.
-Use Standard_NV12s_v3 if you want SSD.
+Use Standard_NV12s_v3 if you want Premium SSD.
+* Vm Storage Type: The type of storage for the VM.
+Standard_LRS for "Standard HDD", StandardSSD_LRS for "Standard SSD" or Premium_LRS for "Premium SSD".
+* Vm Ip Type: The Public IP allocation method for the VM.
+Check [here](https://azure.microsoft.com/en-us/pricing/details/ip-addresses/) for Public IP Address pricing.
 * Spot VM: Set to true if you want to deploy a Spot VM.
-Note that it is not compatible with the *Promo* series VMs
+Note that it is not compatible with the *Promo* series VMs.
 * Script location: the location of the setup script.
 Use the default value.
 * Windows Update: whether to update windows, which takes around an hour.
 Recommended to leave as false.
 * Network ID: network ID of your zero tier VPN, or empty if you don't need ZeroTier.

-For standard VM, you could specify a time when the VM would automatically shut down and deallocate.
+For Standard VM, you could specify a time when the VM would automatically shut down and deallocate.
 Once it's deallocated, you do not have to pay for the VM.
 See [Q & A](#q--a) for more.
 A list of timezones understood by Azure is available [here](https://jackstromberg.com/2017/01/list-of-time-zones-consumed-by-azure/)

 **Note: your admin credentials will be stored in plain-text in the VM.
 See [Q & A](#q--a) for more.**

 After filling these in, check on I agree the terms and click on purchase.
 A VM with a M60 GPU will be automatically deployed and configured for you.
 Note that the setup process will take around 15 minutes (1 hour + if you choose to update Windows).

 You can monitor the progress of the deployment using the notification button (bell icon) on the top right.
-You can also check the status under Virtual Machine -> CloudGaming -> Extensions -> one of the entries in the list.
+You can also check the status under Virtual Machine -> The VM Name -> Extensions -> one of the entries in the list.
 If you see an error or failure, submit an issue on GitHub along with what's in detailed status.

 Wait until the deployment is successful and both extensions are finished before logging in.